rarescosma/mobilize/README.md

 ```

 By default the output will be produced in the same directory, but you can also
-specify a different output directory.
+specify a different output directory:

 ```shell
 $ just watch_dir /absolute/path/to/watched_dir /absolute/path/to/output_dir